ankit21311/task-tracker/README.md

 Launches the test runner in interactive watch mode

+## 🌐 Deployment

+This application is configured for deployment on various platforms:

+### Render.com

+- Uses `render.yaml` configuration file
+- Automatically builds and deploys from GitHub
+- Environment variables are properly configured

+### Netlify

+- Can be deployed by connecting your GitHub repository
+- Build command: `npm run build`
+- Publish directory: `build`

+### Vercel

+- Can be deployed using Vercel CLI or GitHub integration
+- Zero configuration deployment for React apps

+## 🔧 Deployment Troubleshooting

+If you encounter build issues during deployment:

+1. **Permission Denied Error**:
+    - Ensure `render.yaml` uses `npm install` instead of `npm ci`
+    - Check that environment variables are properly set

+2. **Build Warnings Treated as Errors**:
+    - The `.env` file sets `CI=false` to prevent this
+    - Alternatively, set `CI=false` in your deployment platform's environment variables

+3. **Static File Serving**:
+    - Make sure `homepage: "."` is set in `package.json`
+    - Ensure proper routing configuration for single-page applications

 ## 💡 Usage Instructions

 1. **Login**: Enter your name on the welcome screen